miguelxvr/zipflow/README.md

 # 1. Install dependencies
 pnpm install

-# 2. Configure environment
+# 2. Configure environment (uncomment and customize one of the examples)
 cp .env.example .env
-nano .env  # Uncomment and customize one of the examples

 # 3. Run
 pnpm start